remotestorage/remotestorage.js/docs/dropbox-googledrive-solid.md

-# Offering Dropbox and Google Drive storage options
+# Offering Dropbox, Google Drive, and Solid storage options

 ![Screenshot of the connect-widget choose-backend screen](./images/screenshot-widget-choose.png){width="50%"}

-rs.js has optional support for syncing data with Dropbox and Google Drive instead of a RemoteStorage server.
+rs.js has optional support for syncing data with Dropbox, Google Drive, and Solid instead of a RemoteStorage server.

 There are a few drawbacks, mostly sync performance and the lack of a permission model.
 So apps can usually access all of a user's storage